Saturday, 17 September 2016

 THE PROJECTION BOOTH

 Along with Daughters Of Darkness this is the finest film podcast my ears have come across.
-Mike White & Rob St Mary articulate their knowledge of film with great finesse.
+Mike White & his co-presenters articulate their knowledge of film with great finesse.
 The high quality of this show reminds me of Film Buff's Forecast, the brilliant long running 2 hour radio show on Melbourne's 3RRRFM.
 Every podcast instalment of The Projection Booth I've listened to has been terrific.
 Who knew Bruce Dern almost made the American olympic running team?

 HENRY & HEIDI